What is Mouth Cancer?

 What Increases My Risk of Mouth Cancer?

+Age and gender affect risk, but so too do factors you can control.
 The best advice is simply that living healthily greatly reduces your risk.

 Smoking and drinking alcohol regularly have a huge impact – in fact someone who both smokes heavily and regularly consumes more than 10 units of alcohol per week has 30 times the risk of developing mouth cancer than a non-smoker who drinks only in moderation.